mikedll/cknife/README.md

-used to run a backups schedule with multiple classes of files (partitioned by a glob pattern). **It is your responsibility to generate one uniquely-named backup file per day**, as this tool does not do that part for you).
+used to run a backups schedule with multiple classes of files (partitioned by a glob pattern). **It is your responsibility to generate one uniquely-named backup file per day**, as this tool does not do that part for you.

 If you *don't* use the `backups-retain` option, then its like a very weak **rsync** that can upload from a local filesystem into a bucket.